Carin Winter – CEO, Founder & President

-Carin Winter founded Mission Be, Mindful Education in 2014.
-In the past two years, Carin and Mission Be have brought their mindfulness program to 52 schools in New York and California, measurably reducing stress and improving performance and self-regulation for over 40,000 students and 1,000 teachers.
-Carin is a Licensed Master Social Worker (LMSW) with a master’s degree graduating Summa Cum Laude from Adelphi University.
+Carin Winter founded Mission Be, Mindful Education in 2014 and had brought their program to hundreds of schools in New York and California, trained thousands of educators and impacted over 100,000 students.
+Carin is a Licensed Master Social Worker, completing graduate school with the highest honors, Summa Cum Laude from Adelphi University.
 She has extensive clinical experience working with youth in schools, foster care and the juvenile justice system.

 Mike Dempsey – Vice President

 Mike Dempsey is a founding Board member for the WTC United Family Group, which is now known as The September 11 Education Trust.
-Mike coordinates programs such as the Oklahoma City/September 11th Family Exchange which is a mutual peer support program, which unites the September 11th community with the members of the Oklahoma City bombing community held each year in April and September.
-Throughout each portion of the exchange, peer support activities are held to promote healing and connection, and include support groups, panel discussions and visits to respective memorials and commemorative ceremonies.
+Mike coordinates programs such as the Oklahoma City/September 11th Family Exchange, which is a mutual peer support program, which unites the September 11th community with the members of the Oklahoma City bombing community held each year in April and September.
+Throughout each portion of the exchange, peer support activities are held to promote healing and connection that include support groups, panel discussions and visits to respective memorials and commemorative ceremonies.
 Mike was also a member of the Coalition of 9/11 Families from 2003-2006.

-Monica Iken – Treasurer
+Barbara Vouris – Treasurer

 Barbara Vouris has been an active community member and school leader throughout her career and lifetime.
 Barbara has 34 years of education experience K-12, special education experience included many teaching assignments: resource room, self-contained, home instruction and consultant/inclusion teacher.